chezy72-del/MyProjectPortfolio/README.md

 ### Features
 * Animated title page
 * About me page
+* Contact page with a link to GitHub and LinkedIn
 * Project contents page
 * Eulers first 100 problems blog